 There are always sights to be seen outside of the city you visit, all it takes is a little research to get off the beaten trail and leave town for a day trip.
 For our friends and family that visit Copenhagen, Danish castles are always high on the travel bucket list.

 There’s a great combo ticket you can purchase to see the two most famous – Amelienborgand Rosenborg – but there’s another castle hidden in the town of Helsingør, a quick 40 minute train ride north of the city.
 Kronborg Castle has a famous history that most people have heard – it is the setting for Shakespeare’s play, Hamlet.
 During the summer months you can see highlights of the masterpiece performed live in the castle.
 You can’t get much more authentic than that and it’s a perfect day trip from Copenhagen.

-3. Skip the hotel – travel like a local
+3. Skip the hotel – do Copenhagen like a local

 4. Cook a meal the local way